Vyral/base-template/the-coronavirus-explained-and-what-you-should-do.md

 ### **Kauai’s Local CSAs**

+##### &nbsp;

+##### Community Supported Agriculture (CSA) has become a popular way for consumers to buy local, seasonal food directly from a farmer.<br>&nbsp;

+##### How does it work: a farmer offers a certain number of “shares” to the public.
+Typically the share consists of a box of vegetables, but other farm products may be included.
+Interested consumers purchase a share (aka a “membership” or a “subscription”) and in return receive a box (bag, basket) of seasonal produce each week throughout the farming season.<br>&nbsp;

-##### <br>[***Āina Hoʻokupu O Kīlauea’s (AHK’s***)](https://www.ainahookupuokilauea.org/farmersmarketbox){: target="_blank"}&nbsp;– This non-profit is the home of the Kilauea Community Agricultural Center located on Kilauea Rd.
+##### [***Āina Hoʻokupu O Kīlauea’s (AHK’s***)](https://www.ainahookupuokilauea.org/farmersmarketbox){: target="_blank"}&nbsp;– This non-profit is the home of the Kilauea Community Agricultural Center located on Kilauea Rd.
 Farmers Market Boxes are now available for pick-up.
 Vegetable Boxes are available for $20, and Fruit Boxes are available for $10 from 8 local farmers.
 Bring your own container or bag.
 Hours: Monday – Saturday, 10am – 6pm.<br>&nbsp;

 ##### ***[Kauai Glory Farm](https://monkeypodjam.com/collections/csa-kauai-glory-farm){: target="_blank"}***&nbsp;– Monkeypod Jam is hosting this CSA Monday – Saturday; pick up or delivery to the South Side.
 This partnership offers Glory Farm produce, Monkeypod Jam preserves, and their bistro items for family dinners.<br>&nbsp;

 ##### ***[Kauai Farm Connection](https://www.facebook.com/pages/category/Grocery-Store/Kauai-Farm-Connection-636093703130869/){: target="_blank"}***&nbsp;– Offering island-wide delivery and pick-up points.
 Weekly subscriptions start at $35.<br>Monday – Saturday, 10am – 6pm.<br>&nbsp;

 ##### ***[Kauai Kunana Dairy](https://www.kauaikunanadairy.com/){: target="_blank"}***&nbsp;– specializing in fresh goat cheese and dairy products, the Kunana Dairy farm, located in Kilauea, is offering CSA Produce Boxes and a la carte’ products.
-Order by Wednesday to receive your delivery by Saturday.
-I got my 2 sweet goats from here — they’re the best\!<br>&nbsp;

-##### Community Supported Agriculture (CSA) has become a popular way for consumers to buy local, seasonal food directly from a farmer.<br>&nbsp;

-##### How does it work: a farmer offers a certain number of “shares” to the public.
-Typically the share consists of a box of vegetables, but other farm products may be included.
-Interested consumers purchase a share (aka a “membership” or a “subscription”) and in return receive a box (bag, basket) of seasonal produce each week throughout the farming season.
+They are currently dropping off at multiple island locations or deliver orders over $50 to those that are homebound.<br>&nbsp;

 ### **Kupuna Kare of Farmer Fare**